clearlinux/swupd-client/test/functional/README.md

 }
 ```

-4. The global_setup() function contains commands that are run only once per test
+4. The setup_file() function contains commands that are run only once per test
 script, it runs before any test in the script is executed.

 5. The test_setup() function contains commands that should be executed before every